Working at a company with low morale can be dreadful.

 Keep these three tips in mind when morale sags:

 Be transparent and direct.
 At some point in human history, it was determined that the best way to deliver bad news was to either ignore it or jam it deep inside a daunting mass of big words such as “confluence,” “realignment” and “re-synergizing.”

 Don’t try to bury bad news underneath mounds of meaningless buzzwords.
 It’s like serving up burritos that look fine on the outside but are filled with limp lettuce and layoff notices.
 No amount of guac or sour cream can make that sort of trick palatable.

 While we’re on the topic of lunch, don’t jerk people around by making them bite through bland, bready platitudes just to reach the meat of the matter.
 Instead, be direct.
 Be open, honest and transparent.

 Sandwiching terrible news in between sanguine paragraphs about the future is patronizing and in poor taste.
 It’s akin to slipping a rotten egg into an otherwise appetizing sandwich and hoping no one will notice.

 Treat your colleagues like adults, and give it to them straight.

 Reassemble broken pieces.
 Layoffs can be shattering.
 Communicators, much like Kintsugi artists, should prioritize putting broken pieces back together.

 When bowls or mugs break, our first instinct is often to throw everything into the trash.
 Just buying another one is easier than reassembling the shards, right?
 That’s not so easy with a workplace culture.
-If your culture has been damaged, try to piece it back together.
+If your culture has been damaged, or profoundly disrupted by COVID-19, try to piece it back together.
 Use your communication to rebuild trust and reestablish connections.
 Add new flourishes and features as you rebuild your infrastructure.